-Once the time ordered data were properly synchronized, we extracted the raw signal of the Moon and we proceeded to calibrate the radiometer constants as described in Sect.~\ref{RCH}.
-Of these constants, the thermal gain susceptability, $\eta_\mathrm{G}$, required extraction of the raw signal observed in pre-defined regions of low Galactic emission, or cold sky regions as evidenced in the \fa\ survey of Haslam et al.~(\cite{Haslam82}), in order to monitor the linear response of the radiometer signal output as a function of the RF plate physical temperature.
-Fortuitively, these low emission regions were scanned during routine day-time hours, when the drift in $\Delta T_\mathrm{cal}$ displayed its largest excursions and, thus, enabled accurate linear fits to the signal-RF plate temperature correlation.
-A set of three regions of $5\deg\times 5\deg$ were chosen for each site as listed in Table \ref{Tab4} and the linear correlation coefficients of each set were averaged and scaled by the corresponding ratio of Gain to system temperature to obtain $\eta_\mathrm{G}$.
+Once the time-ordered data were properly synchronized, we extracted the raw signal of the Moon and calibrated the radiometer constants as described in Sect.~\ref{RCH}.
+Of these constants, the thermal gain susceptability $\eta_\mathrm{G}$ required extraction of the raw signal observed in pre-defined regions of low Galactic emission, or cold sky regions, as shown in the 408\thinspace{MHz}\ survey of Haslam et al.~(\cite{Haslam82}), to monitor the linear response of the radiometer signal output as a function of the RF plate physical temperature.
+Fortunately, these low-emission regions were scanned during routine day-time hours, when the drift in $\Delta T_\mathrm{cal}$ displayed its largest excursions and, thus, enabled accurate linear fits to the signal-RF plate temperature correlation.
+A set of three regions of $5\degr\times 5\degr$ were chosen for each site as listed in Table \ref{Tab4} and the linear correlation coefficients of each set were averaged and scaled by the corresponding ratio of gain to system temperature to obtain $\eta_\mathrm{G}$.

 Total power systematics are both linear and non-linear in nature.
 Thermal gain susceptability corrections address some of the systematics of the linear type.
-Non-linear gain variations, on the other hand, cannot be corrected without additional time-series analysis of the data stream.
+Non-linear gain variations, on the other hand, cannot be corrected for without additional time-series analysis of the data stream.
 Initially, we had intended to use the periodical firings of the noise source to correct gain variations in general.
 However, after some careful analysis of the noise source amplitude variations, we found that the noise source had become unstable in the course of time and that its use as a transfer calibrator failed to meet the accuracy we required.
-In order to filter odd-behaved data, we turned to an alternate criterion, which relied on the distribution of the minimum observed antenna temperature, $T_\mathrm{A}^\mathrm{min}$, per time slot ($154^\mathrm{m}$ max).
-Non-linear excursions of the baseline were found to correspond to low values of $T_\mathrm{A}^\mathrm{min}$, so we fixed lower limits for its distribution to improve the characterization of the systematics affecting the survey.
+To filter oddly behaving data, we turned to an alternate criterion, which relied on the distribution of the lowest observed antenna temperature $T_\mathrm{A}^\mathrm{min}$ per time slot ($154^\mathrm{m}$ max).
+Non-linear excursions of the baseline were found to correspond to low values of $T_\mathrm{A}^\mathrm{min}$, so we fixed lower limits for its distribution to improve the characterization of the systematics that affect the survey.